Scrappyz/Ctemplate/README.md

 If you want to add a description to your new template, you can provide the description as a value of the `-d` flag:
 ```
-template.exe add my-template -d "My description for this template"
+ctemplate.exe add my-template -d "My description for this template"
 ```
-The description can be seen in the template list when you run `template.exe -l`.
+The description can be seen in the template list when you run `ctemplate.exe -l`.

 ### Deleting Templates
 ```
 Usage:
-  template.exe remove <existing-template>
+  ctemplate.exe remove <existing-template>
-  template.exe remove <options>
+  ctemplate.exe remove <options>

 Options:
   -h, --help                       Print help menu